What should I pack for the week?

 - Current immunization records must be submitted before the first day of camp.
 Submit them to Candy Farr, Public Programs Registrar, via email, fax, mail.
 This is required in order for your child to participate in camp.
 Children will not be permitted to attend camp if we do not have current immunization records.

-Our COVID Promise
+COVID Promise and FAQ

 The goal of all DelNature camps is to ensure all our campers have a wonderful, safe outdoor experience.